jypelle/mifasol/README.md

 Press `H` to display available shortcuts to navigate through the interface.

+##### Tips:
-NB: After a fresh server installation, use the console user interface to change your default username/password.
+- **After a fresh server installation, use the console user interface to change the default username/password**.
+- Windows users should use new *Windows Terminal* to correctly display unicode emojis.

 #### More options